Sociology of Religion, Existentialism, Books on Atheism, Abstracts

 Lewis Wolpert.
 Wolpert is a Professor of Biology as Applied to Medicine at University College London.
 In The Biology of Belief, Professor Wolpert argues that religion is a biological trait that emerged as part of evolution.
 The difference between human beings and animals was that human beings had developed an understanding of cause and effect.
 'Once there was a concept of cause, we needed to understand the causes of all the terrible things that happened to us.
 The most obvious thing to do was to invent God.'

 Bhagat Singh, from 'Why I Am An Atheist?': "Judgment is already too well known. ---.
 What is the consolation with the exception of the idea that I am going to sacrifice my life for a cause?
 A God-believing Hindu might be expecting to be reborn as a king, a Muslim or a Christian might dream of the luxuries to be enjoyed in paradise ---.
 But what am I to expect?
 I know the moment the rope is fitted round my neck and rafters removed, from under my feet - that will be the final moment - that will be the last moment.
-I, or to be more precise, my soul, as interpreted in the metaphysical terminology, shall all be finished there.
+My soul, as interpreted in the metaphysical terminology, shall all be finished there.
 Nothing further. ---.
 With no selfish motive, or desire to be awarded here or hereafter, quite disinterestedly have I devoted my life to the cause of independence, because I could not do otherwise.
 The day we find a great number of men and women with this psychology who cannot devote themselves to anything else than the service of mankind and emancipation of the suffering humanity; that day shall inaugurate the era of liberty."

 Country - % of atheists